liferay-mobile/liferay-analytics-android/README.markdown

  ```

  #### Clear the identity
- It is recommended to clean analytics session when user logged out.
+ It is recommended to clean analytics session when the user logged out.
 This is necessary to unbind the next events from the previous user.

 ```kotlin
 Analytics.clearSession()